sowmyashyam/logs_udacity/README.md

 ### Vagrant
 ### VirtualBox
 # Prerequisites
-1.From the 'vagrant' directory, run vagrant up.
+* From the 'vagrant' directory, run vagrant up.
-2.When vagrant up is finished running, you will get your shell prompt back.
+* When vagrant up is finished running, you will get your shell prompt back.
 At this point, you can run vagrant ssh to log in to your newly installed Linux VM!
-3.Connect to the psql database with psql -d news.
+* Connect to the psql database with psql -d news.
 # To Run
 1.Launch Vagrant VM and run the commands: vagrant up, and then vagrant ssh 1.Load the data, using  the command